HOW TO: REDCap + Twilio Module

 - You then have the option of sending out the invitations through the Participant List via email, SMS, or the participant’s preference.

-- It is recommended that staff create language in the text message invite offering an opt-out method for participants who may be receiving automated invites unnessciarily
+- It is MGB Policy that the research study create language in the text message invite allowing for an opt-out method for participants from receiving further text messages.

 - COMPATIBILITY: Most of REDCap's survey features still function much the same when taking a survey via SMS or as a voice call.
 This includes the enforcement of required fields, field validation, branching logic, using the Survey Queue for multiple surveys (only works with Auto-Start enabled), survey email notifications and confirmations, the Participant List, Automated Survey Invitations, survey Stop Actions, and computer adaptive tests (CATs) downloaded from the REDCap Shared Library.
 One of the few survey features that is not compatible is the Survey Login feature.